-This is an initially mind-boggling problem from the 1995 American Invitational Mathematics Exam (AIME).
+This is a somewhat challenging problem from the 1997 American Invitational Mathematics Exam (AIME).

-This is an initially mind-boggling problem from the 1995 American Invitational Mathematics Exam (AIME).
+This is a problem from the 1987 American Invitational Mathematics Exam (AIME).

 This is a fun problem from the 1989 American Invitational Mathematics Exam (AIME).